sla686/sla686/README.md

 ## Welcome to my profile

-- I have been learning web development technologies for about a year.
+- I've been learning web development technologies for about a year.
 I was always struggle to build web sites, but as time passes, I have improved my skills and now I continue to enhance them.
+- In addition, I've been learning the DevOps culture and related technologies.
-- I'm currently trying to implement this knowledge via different projects.
-You can find some of them below (pinned) and in my repositories.
+- Currently, I'm trying to implement this knowledge via different projects.
+You can find some of them below (pinned) and in my repository list.

 <!--
 Here are some ideas to get you started: